Nate Lowe Preview, Player Props: Rangers vs. Twins

 Nate Lowe At The Plate

-- Among qualified hitters in MLB, his batting average ranks 22nd, his on-base percentage ranks 14th, and he is 59th in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 20th, his on-base percentage ranks 12th, and he is 61st in the league in slugging.

-- Lowe will look to extend his seven-game hitting streak.
-He's batting .381 over the course of his last games.
+- Lowe will look to extend his eight-game hitting streak.
+He's batting .350 over the course of his last games.

-- Lowe has picked up a hit in 96 of 127 games this year, with multiple hits 37 times.
+- Lowe has reached base via a hit in 97 games this year (of 128 played), and had multiple hits in 37 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.